KQM-git/TCL/characters/pyro/amber.md

 | Duration | 2s |
 | CD | 12s |

+**Notes**
+* Applies 1A worth of pyro 6 times, following normal ICD rules.
-* Does 18 waves total over 2 seconds in the center of the Aoe.
+* Does 18 waves total over 2 seconds in the center of the AoE.
 * 8 of the waves cover approximately the outer half the size of the marker.
 * 10 waves cover the inner half of the marker.
 * Anything in the outer half is expected to get hit a random number of times, with closer to the edge being lower in the number of hits.
 * The random arrow distribution in Amber's burst makes the reaction potential of her burst as the trigger very inconsistent.
-* Applies 1A worth of pyro 6 times, following normal ICD rules.
 {% endtab %}
 {% endtabs %}